ikiddoo/ReactAuthDemo/README.md

 ## Demo
 ![ss](https://user-images.githubusercontent.com/45277717/136733283-3de1bcb4-b622-4ec6-a720-45b501c1192d.PNG)

+## Launch the React Application
 For this project to work, you need to install the following node modules:
 ### 1. [FirebaseUI React Components](https://www.npmjs.com/package/firebaseui)
 ### `npm i react-firebaseui`
 This will install the dependencies for firebaseui in react.